-The Company presents assets and liabilities based on current/non-current classification.

-An asset is current when:
+The Company presents assets and liabilities based on current/non-current classification An asset is current when:

-- It is expected to be realised or intended to sold or consumed in normal operating cycle; - It is held primarily for the purpose of trading; - It is expected to be realised within twelve months after the reporting period; or - It is cash or a cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.

-All other assets are classified as non-current.
+- It is expected to be realised or intended to sold or consumed in normal operating cycle; It is held primarily for the purpose of trading; - It is expected to be realised within twelve months after the reporting period; or - This expected to be realised within twelve months after the reporting period, of - It is cash or a cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period. - All other assets are classified as non-current.

-- A liability is current when: - It is expected to be settled in normal operating cycle; - It is held primarily for the purpose of trading; - It is due to be settled within twelve months after the reporting period; or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.

-The Company classifies all other liabilities as non-current.
+• A liability is current when:

+- It is expected to be settled in normal operating cycle; - It is held primarily for the purpose of trading; - It is due to be settled within twelve months after the reporting period; or - There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period. - The Company classifies all other liabilities as non-current.